AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 ### Accessing Adobe Target response tokens

-Personalization returned from Adobe Target include [response tokens](https://experienceleague.adobe.com/docs/target/using/administer/response-tokens.html), which are details about the activity, offer, experience, user profile, geo information, and more.
+Personalization content returned from Adobe Target includes [response tokens](https://experienceleague.adobe.com/docs/target/using/administer/response-tokens.html), which are details about the activity, offer, experience, user profile, geo information, and more.
 These details can be shared with third-party tools or used for debugging.
 Response tokens can be configured in the Adobe Target user interface.

 In the Custom Code action, which is in the rule for handling response data, you can access personalization propositions that were returned from the server.
 To do so, you would type the following custom code: